Autographed Print Copies

 Print book includes stories by Kathy Tyers, Jim Denney, Sigmund Brouwer, Randall Ingermanson, Shane Johnson, and John B. Olson.

-Published by Scholastic in 2000, the book is out of print, & out of date, but might interest researchers.
-Read more about Homework Help on the Internet.
+Homework Help on the Internet, published by Scholastic in 2000, is out of print and out of date, but might interest researchers.

-Stars and Galaxies was book 8 of Scholastic’s Space University series which is out of print.
-See Stars & Galaxies for more about the 12-book series.
+Stars & Galaxies was book 8 of Scholastic's Space University series which is now out of print.
+Each book came with a "space case" experiment box, so if you order it used, be sure to check for that.